apache/druid/docs/ingestion/native-batch-input-source.md

 For general information on native batch indexing and parallel task indexing, see [Native batch ingestion](./native-batch.md).

-> Firehose input has been deprecated.
-For information, see [Firehose](./native-batch-firehose.md).

 ## S3 input source

 > You need to include the [`druid-s3-extensions`](../development/extensions-core/s3.md) as an extension to use the S3 input source.

-The S3 input source is to support reading objects directly from S3.
+The S3 input source reads objects directly from S3.
+You can specify either:
-Objects can be specified either via a list of S3 URI strings or a list of S3 location prefixes, which will attempt to list the contents and ingest all objects contained in the locations.
-The S3 input source is splittable and can be used by the [Parallel task](./native-batch.md), where each worker task of `index_parallel` will read one or multiple objects.
+- a list of S3 URI strings
+- a list of S3 location prefixes that attempts to list the contents and ingest all objects contained within the locations.

+The S3 input source is splittable.
+Therefore, you can use it with the [Parallel task](./native-batch.md).
+Each worker task of `index_parallel` reads one or multiple objects.

 Sample specs: